jfelten/My_bare_metal_k8s/storage.md

 # dd if=/dev/zero of=/data/k8s/kubernetes2.dsk bs=1M count=500000
 ```

 Mount those disks as devices in a new VM used as a glusterfs peer.
-In the case I take the above 2 files and attach as the devices: /dev/vdd and /dev/vde.
-These device will be referenced in the heketi topology file that runs on kuberentes.
+In the case, I take the above 2 files and attach to the devices: /dev/vdd and /dev/vde.
+These devices will be referenced in the heketi topology file that runs on kubernetes.
 Once the VM is booted create the file system with:

 ```
 # mkfs.ext4 /dev/vdd